djepar/CoursGenInfo/web-dev/Meta/MetaReact2/reactNotes2.md

 ## Create a Controlled Form Component
 "The two props to add when creating a controlled range are : `value` and `onChange`.
 The `value` prop is used to hook the local state up and `onChange` prop is used to receive the changes and update the state accordingly"

+# React Context
+Props : passed to the components short for properties
+  Components configurations
+  immutable

+State : Managed within the component
+  "this object is a way to allow react to determine when it should re-render a component.
+  A component react is set up so that any change to the value served in the state object will trigger a rear ender of a given component states."
+  Start with a Default value then change with user event A state is a snapshot or "a serialize double representation of one point in time" State is optional (and normally will slow your program if use too much   )

+"The props and state together constitute the raw data that the html output derives from both props and states are plain Js objects and are deterministic."

+**Stateless components** : "have only props and no state there's not much going on besides the render function and all their logic revolves around the props they receive"
+  Easy to follow and test

+**Stateful components** : both props and state
+  Can be use for :
+    - client-server communication
+    - data processing
+    - Responding to user events

+## Context
+An alternative to passing data

+Use for the **props drilling problem**, when passing data through all component tree levels (even components that do not need it)

+** Context application programming interface (Context API)** :
+  - Alternative way to pass data
+  - Useful for global state